jedrichards/es6/README.md

 const COLOR_BLUE = Symbol('colorBlue');
 ```

-> Symbols can be a better choice than strings for the values of constants, since they are guaranteed unique.

 ## Iterators

-### Description

 In ES6 objects are said to be iterable when they implement the *iterable* interface.
 Many built-in objects such as arrays, sets and maps implement this interface.
 User defined objects and classes can also implement the interface.

-Iterable objects can be iterated using the new `for of` loop, and used with the `...` spread operator.
+Iterable objects can also be iterated using the new `for of` loop, and used with the `...` spread operator.

-### Examples

-#### Iterable interface
+### Iterable Interface

+An object is said to conform to the iterable interface when the value of its property identified with the shared @@iterator Symbol is a function which returns an iterator.

 ```js
 var iterator = [1,2,3][Symbol.iterator]();
 ```

-> An object is said to conform to the iterable interface when the value of its property identified with the @@iterator shared symbol key is a function which returns an iterator.
+An iterator is any object that implements a `next` function.

 ```js
 var iterator = [1,2,3][Symbol.iterator]();